hifis-net/ansible-role-haproxy/README.md

 # HAProxy Role

-Role sets up a HAProxy instance to be used as a load balancer in a High Availability and Scalability context.
+A role to set up HAProxy to be used as a load balancer in a high availability and scalability context.

 Currently [supported platforms](meta/main.yml) are:
 - Ubuntu 20.04 LTS